se-edu/learningresources/contents/javascript/Javascript-modules.md

 A well designed module will be self-contained.
 Familiar principles of Software Engineering such as SOLID, etc can be applied to design a good module.
 A good module will allow a better maintanability of the module.

 2. Namespacing
 Because of how JavaScript scoping works (not convered in this article), namespacing can be quite a big issue in JavaScript because of global namespace pollution.
-Module allows JavaScript engineer to avoid this problem by isolating the namespace to a specific module.
+Modules allows JavaScript engineer to avoid this problem by isolating the namespace to a specific module.

 3. Reusability
 As per DRY Principle, module allows developers to reuse their code that is contained in a module.

 ## How Is It Implemented?

-Historically, JavaScript did not support module system up until 2015 with the inception of EcmaScript6 (ES6).
+Historically, JavaScript did not support modules up until 2015 with the inception of EcmaScript6 (ES6).
 Nevertheless, there have been "unofficial implementations" of module sytem in JavaScript in form of Module Pattern and CommonJS.

 This article will expand on those 3 implementations.